Warren outpaces Sanders, Harris with $19M fundraising haul

 Warren’s fundraising figure is also much larger than another top-tier rival – Sen. Kamala Harris.
 The Democrat from California, who has enjoyed a bump in the polls on the heels of her debate confrontation last month with former Vice President Joe Biden, reported raising nearly $12 million in the second quarter.

-Still, Warren’s haul lags behind South Bend, Ind., Mayor Pete Buttigieg, who brought in $24.8 million the past three months, and Biden, who raised $21 million in the April-May period.
+Still, Warren’s haul lags behind South Bend, Ind., Mayor Pete Buttigieg, who brought in $24.8 million the past three months, and Biden, who raised $21 million in the April-June period.

-Warren’s second-quarter figure is also dramatically larger than the $6 million she raised in the first three months of the year.
+But Warren’s second-quarter figure is dramatically larger than the $6 million she raised in the first three months of the year.

 The senator’s campaign on Monday announced in an email to supporters that more than 384,000 people made more than 683,000 donations the past three months.
 That’s also a big boost from the first quarter, when 135,000 contributors made around 213,000 donations.

-Warren’s campaign also reported that 80 percent of donors gave for the first time in the second quarter, and that the average contribution as $28.
+Warren’s campaign also reported that 80 percent of donors gave for the first time in the second quarter, and that the average contribution was $28.

 WARREN SURGES ON PUNDIT PRAISE